tr11/python-configuration/README.md

 pip install python-configuration[toml,yaml]
 ```

-Without the optional dependencies, the TOML and YAML loaders will not be available,
+Without the optional dependencies, the TOML (Python < 3.11) and YAML loaders will not be available,
 and attempting to use them will raise an exception.

 ## Getting started

 `python-configuration` converts the various config types into dictionaries with dotted-based keys.
 For example, given this JSON configuration